- 100% high hydrolysis maltodextrin.

 - Zavareze, E. da R., Kringel, D. H., & Dias, A. R. G. (2019).
 Chapter Three - Nano-scale polysaccharide materials in food and agricultural applications.
 In L.-T. Lim & M. B. T.-A. in F. and N. R. Rogers (Eds.), Food Applications of Nanotechnology (Vol. 88, pp. 85–128).

-1 The effect is achieved with carbohydrate consumption, from all sources, at a total intake of 4g per kg body weight, in doses, during the first 4 hours and no later than 6 hours after intense and/or long duration physical exercise leading to muscle fatigue and depletion of glycogen stores in skeletal muscle.
+1 The beneficial effect is obtained by consuming carbohydrates from all sources at a total intake of 4 g per kg body weight, in doses taken within four hours (or at most six hours) after the end of high intensity or long duration physical exercise leading to muscle fatigue and depletion of stored glycogen in skeletal muscles.

 |per 100gper serving|